AutumnCombs/capstone/README.md

-# capstone
+# MSIT Capstone 2025
-Code for my capstone pipeline to test
+Jenkins pipeline with a static website to test functionality.